Skip to content

 In traditions, he is often described as a powerful and brave ruler.
 On children's pages, we explain this strength as help and responsibility.

-Is everything about Mayta Cápac definitively known?
+Is everything known about Mayta Cápac certain?

 No. There are many traditions about the early Inca rulers.
 Not every detail can be historically proven with certainty.